Peter Siddle: Injury and return to Test cricket (2016–2019)

 Siddle's injury kept him out of cricket for a year but, when he returned for the 2017–18 season, he was told that he was still in contention to play Test cricket as James Pattinson was injured and the selectors were looking to protect their young pace attack from being overworked in the upcoming 2017–18 Ashes series.
 He played every game for Victoria in the 2017–18 JLT One-Day Cup, including an impressive 2/20 performance against the Cricket Australia XI at the tiny Hurstville Oval, a difficult ground to bowl at due to its short boundaries.
 He then played four of Victoria's first five matches in the 2017–18 Sheffield Shield season, but he only took four wickets and was not included in Australia's squad for the Ashes.
 This was the first Ashes series he had missed since the 2006–07 Ashes series before his Test debut.

-In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.
+In July 2019, he was named in Australia's squad for the 2019 Ashes series in England, marking his return to the Ashes since the 2015 series.
+He played 3 matches, with them being at Lord's, Edgbaston, and The Oval.
+He took 7 wickets throughout the series, at an average 42.14.

+Later career

-On 29 December he retired from international cricket, effective immediately.
+On 29 December 2019, Siddle retired from international cricket, effective immediately.

+In January 2026, while 41 years old, Siddle bowled a delivery at 145.8kph against the Hobart Hurricanes.

+In February 2026, Siddle was signed by the Multan Sultans for the 2026 Pakistan Super League season, following the league’s first player auction format.
+He became one of the experienced overseas fast bowlers in the tournament and delivered notable performances in the latter stages of the season.
+In April 2026, he played a key role against the Karachi Kings, dismissing Abbas Afridi and helping defend a late chase.

 Player profile

 Siddle is a right-arm fast-medium bowler who also bats right-handed.
 He has primarily been used as a workhorse, bowling for long periods of time, such as bowling the most overs by an Australian fast bowler in a 21st-century Test match against South Africa in 2012.
 His charging run-up and powerful delivery is followed by worrying bounce off the pitch.

 Siddle is a Test cricket specialist, bowling with great consistency over long periods of time, worrying aggressive batsmen like Kevin Pietersen.
-Though he did have a brief stint in Australia's limited overs team, issues with his playing style made it difficult for him to make the same mark that he has had in Test cricket.
-His consistent line and length was easy for batsmen to predict in One Day Internationals and he did not have enough variations in his bowling to succeed in Twenty20s.
+Though he did have a brief stint in Australia's limited overs team, issues with his playing style made it difficult for him to make the same impact that he made in Test cricket.
+His consistent line and length was easy for batsmen to predict in ODI's and he did not have enough variations in his bowling to succeed in T20 International's.

-He has now toured on 4 Ashes Tours to England.
+Over his career, he toured England 4 times for the Ashes series.